 i.
 “These tyrants are not necessarily foreign; they may equally be home-born, like the apostate King Manasseh or the cynics of Isaiah 5:18ff.”
 (Kidner)

 c.
 They slay the widow and the stranger: The third thing noted about the wicked is their attack against the weak and disadvantaged, extending even to murder.
 Conversely, a mark of the righteous is their care for the weak and disadvantaged.

 i.
 “Must not such inhuman conduct as this provoke the Lord?
 Shall the tears of widows, the groans of strangers, and the blood of orphans be poured forth in vain?
 As surely as there is a God in heaven, he will visit those who perpetrate such crimes; though he bear long with them, he will yet take vengeance, and that speedily.”
 (Spurgeon)

 d.
-The Lord does not see: The fourth thing about the wicked is their ignorance and arrogance against God.
-They deny that He exists in the sense that He is revealed in the Bible.
-This ignorance of God leads to a deluded arrogance against Him.
+The LORD does not see: The fourth thing about the wicked is their ignorance and arrogance toward God.
+They deny that He exists in the manner that He is revealed in the Bible.
+This ignorance of God leads to a deluded arrogance toward Him.

 i.
 “They were blindly wicked because they dreamed of a blind God.
 When men believe that the eyes of God are dim, there is no reason to wonder that they give full license to their brutal passions.”
 (Spurgeon)

 ii.
 “There is no obligation to speak smooth words to rulers whose rule is injustice and their religion impiety.
 Ahab had his Elijah, and Herod his John Baptist.
 The succession has been continued through the ages.”
 (Maclaren)

 iii.
 The God of Jacob: “So they call him sarcastically; he who taketh that name to himself, but hath no regard to his people, but gives up his Jacob to the spoil, and to the rage of their enemies.”
 (Poole)

 And you fools, when will you be wise?

 He who planted the ear, shall He not hear?